Average Walking Heart Rate + 7 Factors That Can Affect Yours

 The autonomic nervous system is further divided into two opposing subdivisions: the sympathetic nervous system and the parasympathetic nervous system.

-The dynamic interplay between these two antagonistic subdivisions helps determine your heart rate at any given time, whether it is your resting heart rate vs heart rate while walking or doing some other form of exercise.
+The dynamic interplay between these two antagonistic subdivisions helps determine your heart rate at any given time, whether it is your resting heart rate vs heart rate while walking or doing some other form of exercise program.

 A person checking their heart rate on a GPS watch.

-The sympathetic nervous system, which is commonly referred to as the “fight-or-flight“ nervous system, responds to any sort of real or perceived physical or emotional stress.
+The sympathetic nervous system called the “fight-or-flight“ nervous system, responds to actual or perceived physical or emotional stress.

 It has a stimulatory effect on your heart rate.
 Therefore, when activated, the sympathetic nervous system increases your heart rate.